PPM Logo

 Note: The source of salary support for 2 & 3 above may be state, extramural or other departmental funds.

-4. Appointees in the Research Scientist/Scholar series.
+4. Appointees in the Research Scientist series.

 Note: An appointee who qualifies from another UC campus may be named as a Co-Principal Investigator on a UCSD proposal.

-2. Exceptions
+B. Exceptions

 Previous approval of an exception of principal investigator status is not a prima facie guarantee of approval of subsequent requests for exceptions.
-An exception is required for renewal of an existing project for which an exception was originally required and the PI still does not have a qualified title.
+An exception is required for renewal of an existing project for which an exception was originally required, and the PI still does not have a qualified title.

 1. Academic Administrator/Coordinator